thias/glim/README.md

 Special Cases
 -------------

-### Red Hat Enterprise Linux

-RHEL isn't "live" as such.
-And in order for the install to work, you need to also copy the "images" directory from the DVD next to the DVD ISO, and keep only "install.img" and "product.img".

 ### OpenELEC

 OpenELEC isn't provided as ISO images, not is it able to find the `KERNEL` and